 - Traffic sources: You'll want to determine which sites are sending you the most traffic, and which sites are sending you the most visitors that convert into sales.

 Instead, you'll want to diversify your traffic sources.
-Channels like social media, industry directories and advertising sources such as AdWords can be great sources of targeted traffic.
-And once you start incorporating different traffic sources into your marketing efforts, don't forget to track which sources are leading to the most traffic and sales.
+Channels like social media, industry directories, and advertising sources such as AdWords can be great sources of targeted traffic.
+Once you start incorporating different traffic sources into your marketing efforts, don't forget to track which sources are leading to the most traffic and sales.

 In addition, great content helps capture “informational searchers,” meaning people who are looking for information rather than trying to make a purchase.
 When you have high-quality, engaging content for them to consume, your business is seen as a subject matter expert.

 Google isn't a fan of seeing the same thing twice (or really, anytime more than once).
 So make sure there aren't any content twins, triplets, quintuplets, or more hiding around your website.
 This includes, but isn't limited to, having duplicate web copy, title tags, meta descriptions, and URLs.

 To find duplicate content, look at your Google Webmaster Tools account and go to Search Appearance > HTML improvements.
 Adding a canonical meta tag can also help solve duplicate content and URL issues.

 Google Analytics is one of the most effective tools when gauging the performance of your SEO campaign.
 In addition to all the basic metrics it provides, it also has ecommerce tracking scripts that allow store owners to measure the amount of revenue being generated from organic traffic.
 This is a good way to determine if your organic traffic is converting and can help you optimize pages that need some additional attention.

 7. Don’t have your site publicly accessible with unfriendly SEO URLs

 Nowadays, search engines don’t pay as much attention to keyword rich URLs as they used to.
 But these URLs can still help with enhancing the relevance of a page.